CaptainCrouton89/AlariaWiki/Alaria.md

 ### Astraeva

 On the flip side of the [Astral Plane](Astral Plane) is [Astraeva](Astraeva).
 Astraeva mirrors the Astral Plane but is devoid of souls.
 Aurus has no power here—spirits are weaker here—it is nearly barren except for a few notable points of interest.
+Psyic energy still exists here, but it is weak.

 <hr/>
 ## Malstaris